Nick News: Revival

-On June 23, 2020, Nickelodeon announced that it would be reviving Nick News in a series of hour-long specials.
-The first installment, titled Kids, Race and Unity: A Nick News Special, premiered on June 29 and was hosted by U.S. musician Alicia Keys.
-Kids, Race and Unity was made in direct response to the wave of protests and unrest following the murder of George Floyd, with its purpose being to "amplify the voices and experiences of Black children across the country".
-A number of special guests appeared on the program, including Black Lives Matter co-founders Patrisse Cullors, Alicia Garza, and Opal Tometi; teen activist Marley Dias, founder of the #1000BlackGirlsBook campaign; 12-year-old singer and viral sensation Keedron Bryant; Ibram X. Kendi, author of Antiracist Baby; Teens4Equality founders Jade Fuller, Nya Collins, Zee Thomas, Kennedy Green, Emma Rose Smith and Mikayla Smith; social media star Tabitha Brown and her family; and family therapist, Dr. George James.
+On June 23, 2020, Nickelodeon announced it would be reviving Nick News in a series of hour-long specials.
+The first installment, titled Kids, Race and Unity: A Nick News Special, premiered on June 29 and was hosted by American musician Alicia Keys.
+Kids, Race and Unity was made in direct response to the wave of protests and unrest following the murder of George Floyd, aiming to "amplify the voices and experiences of Black children across the country".
+Special guests that appeared on the program included Black Lives Matter co-founders Patrisse Cullors, Alicia Garza, and Opal Tometi; teen activist Marley Dias, founder of the #1000BlackGirlsBook campaign; 12-year-old singer and viral sensation Keedron Bryant; Ibram X. Kendi, author of Antiracist Baby; Teens4Equality founders Jade Fuller, Nya Collins, Zee Thomas, Kennedy Green, Emma Rose Smith and Mikayla Smith; social media star Tabitha Brown and her family; and family therapist, Dr. George James.

 In its current iteration, Nickelodeon has partnered with its corporate sibling CBS News on presentation.
-On October 6, 2020, 60 Minutes veteran Magalie Laguerre-Wilkinson was tapped as executive producer of the Nick News revival, as well as the newly-developed vice president of news programming for Nickelodeon.
+On October 6, 2020, 60 Minutes veteran Magalie Laguerre-Wilkinson was tapped as executive producer of the Nick News revival and the inaugural vice president of news programming for Nickelodeon.
 CBS News correspondent Jamie Yuccas serves as the host, while reporters Vladimir Duthiers, Enrique Acevedo, and Imtiaz Tab also contribute.
 Nick News also appears as interstitials during regular Nickelodeon programming to cover current events.